spisupat/RL-tutorials/README.md

 # Reinforcement learning tutorials
-Created by Sashank Pisupati on 9/21/20
+Created by Sashank Pisupati on 9/21/20 for PSY/NEU338: From animal behavior to changing people's minds, taught by Yael Niv

 This repository contains a 3-part tutorial on basic reinforcement learning algorithms for across-trial and within-trial associative learning, both pavlovian and instrumental.
 * The first part covers Rescorla-Wagner learning, a classic error-based algorithm for associating stimuli with rewards across trials.